Volume Indicator: How Pro Stock Market Analysts Use It

 4. Vertical Volume + Session Volume Profile

 The vertical volume indicator is important for traders to gauge the strength or weakness of a given stock.
-On TradingView, the vertical volume indicator is one of the standard indicators to assess supply and demand in a market.
+On TradingView, it is one of the standard indicators used to assess supply and demand in a market.

-The vertical volume indicator displays the amount of buying or selling activity in a given time frame, helping traders quickly identify supply and demand.
-This can be an additional confirmation signal for trade entry and exit points.
-This indicator is also useful in identifying divergences between price and volume.
+The vertical volume indicator displays the buying or selling activity amount in a given time frame, helping traders quickly identify supply and demand.
+This indicator can be an additional confirmation signal for trade entry and exit points and is also useful in identifying divergences between price and volume.

 When you combine the standard vertical volume bars and the Session Volume Profile, you get a 360-degree view of supply at any time frame at any price.